nasa/Transform-to-Open-Science/assets/frequently_asked_questions.md

 #### What is the Year of Open Science?
 #### Does OSS mean free science?
 #### How does OSS impact ESO?
-ESO missions, along with all new ESD activities, will incorporate OSS from the start of projects including commitments from international partners.
-ESO mission will:
-- Starting in Phase-B
-- Science teams will be more inclusive and open -> Develop collaboration plans (template TBD)
-- Initiate software, algorithms,  and documentation as open source
-- Work with the ESDS program to identify common systems suitable for reuse and new capabilities that need to be developed.
-- Responsible for production of products identified within PLRA

 #### This sounds hard, what is the first step?
 The first step is to support open source science efforts within your communities.
 The Turing Way (Welcome — The Turing Way) is a community-driven guide that provides more details on how to design open projects.
 The 2021 UNESCO recommendations (draft; https://en.unesco.org/science-sustainable-future/open-science/recommendation) have detailed definitions and suggestions on areas of action to support open science.
 #### What is the ESDS role in OSS?